 It was another classic showdown between two city rivals Tuesday night.

-The Park and Case high school boys basketball teams went back and forth before the Panthers closed out an 81-75 double overtime victory in this Southeast Conference game at Case.
+The Park and Case high school boys basketball teams went back and forth before the Panthers closed out an 81-75 double overtime victory in a Southeast Conference game at Case.

 The Panthers (6-2, 5-1 SEC) had a chance to end the game at regulation, but missed a late tip-in and the game moved into its first overtime.